AstraZeneca/kgem-in-drug-discovery/README.md

 $ pip install -r requirements.txt
 ```

 The code relies primarily on the [PyKEEN](https://github.com/pykeen/pykeen) package, which uses [PyTorch](https://pytorch.org/) behind the scenes for gradient computation.
-If you are planning to retrain the models, instead of using the pretrained weight file provided as part of this repository, it would be advisable to ensure you install a GPU enabled version of PyTorch first.
+If you want to run the experiments, it would be advisable to ensure you install a GPU enabled version of PyTorch first.
 Details on how to do this are provided [here](https://pytorch.org/get-started/locally/).

 Note that all of the models and both of the datasets are provided as part of the the PyKEEN package so there is no need to download the datasets separately.